Scalable solution to crossed random effects model with random slopes: Results

-Figure~\ref{fig:sigma_ab} depicts empirical consistency of $\wh{\Sigma}_a$ and $\wh{\Sigma}_b$ as errors explained in $\ref{error_sigma_a_b}$ go to zero as $n \rightarrow \infty$.
-Figure~$\ref{fig:beta_and_sigma2e}$ shows that the accuracy of different estimates of $\beta$, i.e., $\hat{\beta}_{\mathrm{GLS}}$ obtained though different approaches and $\hat{\beta}_{\mathrm{MLE}}$ coincide and thus $\hat{\beta}_{\mathrm{GLS}}$ is consistent.
-The estimates of $\sigma^2_e$ obtained through the method of moments approach and variational EM depict empirical consistency in the figure~$\ref{fig:beta_and_sigma2e}$ although the estimate obtained through variational EM has a faster rate of convergence.
-The figure~$\ref{fig:estimation_time_niter}$ shows that our variational EM and backfitting approach take a great lead compared to the ``lmer" approach.
+Figure~\ref{fig:sigma_ab} depicts empirical consistency of $\wh{\Sigma}_a$ and $\wh{\Sigma}_b$ estimated through variational EM as errors explained in $\ref{error_sigma_a_b}$ go to zero as $N$ increases.
+Figure~$\ref{fig:beta_and_sigma2e}$ shows that the accuracy of different estimates of $\bbeta$, i.e., $\hat{\bbeta}_{\mathrm{GLS}}$ obtained though different approaches and $\hat{\bbeta}_{\mathrm{MLE}}$ coincide and thus $\hat{\bbeta}_{\mathrm{GLS}}$ is consistent.
+The estimates of $\sigma^2_e$ obtained through MoM approach and variational EM depict empirical consistency in figure~$\ref{fig:beta_and_sigma2e}$ although the estimate obtained through variational EM has a faster rate of convergence.
+We don't plot the error in estimating covariance matrices by MoM approach as method of moments is not fruitful in estimating covariances matrices of random slopes when they aren't diagonal.
+Figure~$\ref{fig:estimation_time}$ shows that our variational EM and backfitting approach take a great lead compared to the ``lmer" approach.
 The average time complexity of ``lmer" approach is at least $\mathcal{O}(N^{1.5})$ in our setup, while all the approach discussed by us have time complexity $\mathcal{O}(N)$.
-The number of iterations required to converge grows with $N$ for ``lmer" and the approaches without clubbing, while the number of iterations decreases with N for clubbing-based approaches.
-Here is the summary of results:
+The number of iterations required to converge grows with $N$ for ``lmer" and the approaches without clubbing, while the number of iterations decreases with $N$ for clubbing-based approaches.
+Here is a summary of the results:

-Thus, Clubbed Variational EM provides precise estimates of all the covariance parameters with a small estimation time.
+Thus, clubbed variational EM provides precise estimates of all the covariance parameters with a small estimation time.